BinaerBaer/DS-Project2-Personality-vs-Risk-of-Drug-Use/README.md

 ## Structure of the repository:

 In this repository you find the whole process of our approach within our [notebook](DS-Project-Personality-vs-Risk-of-Drug-Use.ipynb).

 In addition we created a business [presentation](DS-Project-Presentation-Personality-vs-Drug-Use.pdf) for our fictitious recommendation app.
+Don't take this presentation too seriously :wink:.

 ## Business Case: